 In 2014, TeamCindy unveiled its own signature event, the TeamCindy Run for Research, a 5K Run/Walk in Riverside Park, New York City that is planned as an annual fund-raising event.
 This family-friendly, 5K timed event attracts people of all ages and all levels of participation.

-Beginning in 2015, Mount Sinai Health System’s Department of Neurosurgery in New York partnered with TeamCindy to expand the scope of the event, and the race date was moved to September which is Brain Aneurysm Awareness Month.
+Beginning in 2015, Mount Sinai Health System’s Department of Neurosurgery in New York partnered with TeamCindy to expand the scope of the event.

-TeamCindy’s fundraising efforts support the work of the Brain Aneurysm Foundation and finance two annual research grants in keeping with the TeamCindy mission: The Cynthia Lynn Sherwin Research Grant as well as the Escape from Alcatraz/ TeamCindy Research Grant.
+Since its inception, TeamCindy’s fundraising efforts have raised more than $800,000 to fund and support the work of the Brain Aneurysm Foundation and finance two annual research grants in keeping with the TeamCindy mission: The Cynthia Lynn Sherwin Research Grant and the Escape from Alcatraz/TeamCindy Research Grant.